wp-plugins/addfreestats/readme.txt

-[AddFreeStats](http://www.addfreestats.com/) Analytics offers one of the best real-time website analytics tool using the latest technologies.And it's free!
+AddFreeStats Analytics offers one of the best real-time website analytics tool using the latest technologies.

 == Description ==